-The Trust aims to achieve medium-term growth by investing in shares that make up the FTSE 100 Total Return Index.
-The investment manager, State Street Global Advisors (SSGA), does not adopt an active management strategy in respect of the Trust, which has the characteristics of a passively managed tracker, with the investments being re-balanced on a quarterly basis.
+The Trust aims to achieve long-term growth by tracking, before charges, the performance of the FTSE4Good UK 50 Total Return Share Index.
+The investment manager, State Street Global Advisors, does not adopt an active management strategy in respect of the Trust, which has the characteristics of a passively managed tracker, with the investments being re-balanced on a quarterly basis.